I2C

 Public Types

-using RequestCallback = std::function<void(const uint8_t *data, size_t len)>
+using RequestCallback = std::function<void()>

-Callback for data requests.
+Callback for master read requests.

 using ReceiveCallback = std::function<void(const uint8_t *data, size_t len)>

-Callback for data received.
+Callback for master writes.

 Public Functions